• Skip to primary navigation

 • For a thicker ragu – take out 1 ½ cups/ 3 heaped tablespoons of the ragu and blend until smooth before stirring back in to the ragu.

-• Rice or quinoa for gluten free ragu.
+• Rice or quinoa are great options for a gluten free ragu.

-• With a slice of garlic bread (Air fryer recipe) on the side.
+• With a slice of garlic bread – or air fryer garlic bread – on the side.

 Ideas for leftover ragu

-• Blitz into soup with a little more stock for a smooth lentil soup, or leave chunky and if you have any leftover pasta, heat together with some more stock to make a chunky minestrone-type soup.
+• Blitz any leftovers ragu into soup with a little more stock for a smooth lentil soup, or leave chunky and if you have any leftover pasta, heat together with some more stock to make a chunky minestrone-type soup.

 More lentil recipes for you

-I love cooking with lentils, from soups to wraps, they can be the star of the show or hidden in a sauce like the lasagne.
+I love cooking with lentils!
+They can be the star of the show like in the lettuce wraps, or hidden when blended into a soup.

 Lentil Ragu